-Autumn is my favorite season ever (though to be honest I’ll probably be saying the same about winter as soon as it rolls around) and I’m just a little excited that it’s finally October again.
+Autumn is my favorite season ever (though to be honest I’ll probably be saying the same about winter as soon as it rolls around) and I’m just a little excited that I finally get to experience Norway in October again.

 But the thing about autumn is that I feel you sort of have to work for it a bit.
 Like, there are so many fun things to do during autumn and if you do all of them it can be the best season ever, but you could also just blink and suddenly it’s -20 degrees and snowing outside.

 So this year I’m determined to do ALL THE FUN THINGS to make the most of the season.

 If you’re interested in a full rundown of each month of the year in Norway, I’ve written a complete guide to the best time to visit Norway here.

 Now, most of my ideas about autumn come from where I grew up in New England, and unfortunately Norway doesn’t seem to make quite as big of a deal out of corn mazes, pumpkin flavored everything, and Halloween.
 So last week I set out on a mission to figure out what Norway does specialize in during autumn.

 And luckily the locals here in Rauland are super friendly and happy to share their autumn tips.
 So here are the things Norwegians told me everyone has to experience in Norway in the autumn:

 1. Go to a cabin in the mountains